Report issues

 To report an issue, please visit our Customer Services Centre.

-January 2026 update: The Love Our Buildings pilot schemes at South Kensington and Hammersmith Hospital campuses have now concluded.
-Thank you to all who participated by reporting issues and providing mid-trial feedback.
-Please see below for an update on our performance.
+January 2026: The Love Our Buildings pilot schemes at South Kensington and Hammersmith Hospital campuses have now concluded.
+Please see below for an update on the performance of these trials.

 How did our trials go?